 I participated in individual Exhibitions and collective Exhibitions Internationally and Nationally.

-My photographs have been exhibited in Buenos Aires, Mexico, Madrid, Italy, Dubai, Beirut, Chittagong, Paris, New Delhi, Tokyo, Hyderabad, Casablanca, Bangalore, Toulouse, Riyadh and Marseille.
+My photographs have been exhibited in Buenos Aires, Brazil, Colombia, Mexico, Madrid, Italy, Dubai, Beirut, Chittagong, Paris, New Delhi, Tokyo, Hyderabad, Casablanca, Bangalore, Toulouse, Riyadh and Marseille.

 -First place in the IWPA (International Women Photographers Award) 2018 from France.